-Bike insurance covers driving-related damages to you or a third party.
-The third-party cover is available on a comprehensive policy.
+Comprehensive Bike insurance covers driving-related damages to you or a third party.
+The third-party cover is available by default under a comprehensive policy.
 However, there are some scenarios where your bike insurance will not protect you.

 Let’s run through some of them.

 Beware of the adrenaline rush.
-Bike insurance does not cover loss or damage caused by speeding.
+Bike insurance does not cover loss or damage caused by over speeding.

 Are you riding a friend’s bike?
 Your insurance will not provide for loss or damage caused while riding someone else’s bike.

-Bike insurance does not foresee value reduction due to usage, wear and tear, servicing or repair.
+Bike insurance also foresees value reduction due to ageing of the vehicle, usage, wear and tear, servicing or repair.

 What if you lose your keys or leave them on the bike and your bike is stolen?
 The policy will not cover the resulting loss or damage.